 GE 23003 INTRODUCTION TO GEOGRAPHY - A basic course emphasizing the major physical and cultural regions in the world.
 (Recommended for education majors.).
-Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83.
+Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252.
 ACTS equivalent course number is GEOG1103.